SeenYang/ProductConsolidater_Siyin_Yang/readme.md

 ```
 option 3:
 1. get the source code
-2. use termial go in the foler
+2. use terminal go in the folder
 3. run `dotnet publish -c Release`
 4. go to ~\productConsolidater\bin\Release\net5.0\publish\ and put files into `\input` folder
 5.1. run productConsolidater.exe                -- Windows